porast1/suspension-telemetry/README.md

 2. Measurement of static deflection/sag - the LCD display shows the percentage of travel, for shock absorbers rear front and pressure values
 3. Continuous measurement with recording on the SD card
 4. Start menu

+run GUI:
+  - install python (3.11.4) and add to systemPATH as python
+  - in bash runGUI.sh

+STM project:
+  - You need to setup project, I don't know why it's not import as it is
+  - Generate code from .IOC and copy files from Core/src and inc
+  - I changed some generated files related to fat32 and usb - compare changes and copy PCB project:
+  - Use KiCad 7 to open
+Enclosure:
+  - standard .step file you can use freecad